 The school expects home learning to be set and completed as agreed and sees this as an essential part of developing students' learning skills, organisation and self-discipline.
-Frog, our VLE, or Sparx Maths are generally used to do this but GCSEpod and Educake are also used extensively at Key Stage 4.
+Frog, our VLE, or Hegarty Maths are generally used to do this but GCSE pod is also used extensively at Key Stage 4.